• Skip to main content

 Take water in a deep pan & bring it to rolling boil.
 Once the water starts boiling, add spinach to it.
 Boil for 2-3 minutes.

-Add this blanched spinach (palak) in a blending jar with ginger & deseeded green chilli.
+Immediately, transfer these leaves in ice cold water for 5 minutes to prevent further cooking.
+Add this blanched spinach (palak) in a blending jar with ginger & deseeded green chillies.
 Add little bit water if required.
 Blend well to get smooth puree.
 Keep it aside.

 Blanching & blending spinach.